 You may hear the distinctive seven-note call of a Whimbrel overhead in late April or May but where is it going and where has it been?

-In a new paper in Wader Study, Tómas Gunnarsson and Guðmundur Guðmundsson have analysed the ringing recoveries of Icelandic Whimbrel and demonstrated that many probably make non-stop flights from Iceland to western Africa.
-The study also helps to explain the timing and origins of flocks of Whimbrel in different parts of the British Isles in spring and late summer.
+In a 2016 paper in Wader Study, Tómas Gunnarsson and Guðmundur Guðmundsson analysed the ringing recoveries of Icelandic Whimbrel and demonstrated that many probably make non-stop flights from Iceland to western Africa.
+The study also helped to explain the timing and origins of flocks of Whimbrel in different parts of the British Isles in spring and late summer.

-Migration and non-breeding distribution of Icelandic Whimbrels Numenius phaeopus islandicus as revealed by ringing recoveries: Tómas Grétar Gunnarsson and Guðmundur A. Guðmundsson.
-The full paper is available to subscribers to Wader Study but a summary is available here.
+Migration and non-breeding distribution of Icelandic Whimbrels Numenius phaeopus islandicus as revealed by ringing recoveries: Tómas Grétar Gunnarsson and Guðmundur A. Guðmundsson (Wader Study).
+The paper is available here.

 Whimbrels in Iceland

 It is estimated that 250,000 pairs of Whimbrel breed in in Iceland, representing 25% of the combined global population for all seven subspecies of Whimbrel and making Iceland a very important country for the species.
 The Icelandic breeding population is believed to be relatively stable but others, such as those in North America, are in decline.

 The Whimbrel is one of the commonest of Iceland’s breeding wader species, with most nests estimated to be at elevations lower than 200m and particularly along river flood-plains.